alesya-h/strap/docs/architecture.md

 `strap zk` stores markdown notes under `.strap-user/zettel` for user/private memory or `.strap/zettel` for project-shared memory.
 The user layer is a transparent overlay on the project layer: user notes shadow project notes with the same id, `workon` copies a project note into the user layer, `promote` writes it back, and normal output hides physical `.strap*` paths.
 Inline `[[wikilinks]]` are the canonical link source; backlinks and ambiguity diagnostics are derived during normal reads/writes.
 SQLite/FTS/vector data under `$STRAP_WORK/zettel` is a derived cache rebuilt by `strap zk reindex` and on hybrid/vector searches.

+The zettelkasten is a self-contained Babashka command capsule because markdown overlays, wikilinks, tombstones, search/index rebuilds, and tool-mode JSON handling are one conceptual subsystem.
+Its SQLite/FTS/vector index helper is command-private and reached through `strap inner zk index`; it is not part of the public command surface.

 `strap history` wraps the current session directory as a jj repo.
 Project-user overlays and private memory remain under `$STRAP_WORK`, but session-local state and session overlays get per-session history without touching the project workspace history.

 ## Subprojects